darikoneil/CalSciPy/docs/source/getting_started.rst

 Limitations
 ***********
-The current implementation is unstable, partially untested, partially finished, and should be considered an open alpha/beta.
+The current implementation is partially finished.
 Please be patient, this is a pet-project, I have a newborn, and I need to finish my thesis.
 Until things are more finalized, I'll explicitly note which modules are stable, have >90% test coverage, and are ready-to-use.
-Anything not listed as table should be considered experimental and use at your own risk.
+Anything not explicitly listed as stable should be considered experimental and should be used at your own risk.
 If you really need something labeled experimental I can probably provide offline code that will probably prove more useful short-term.
 While the majority of features are already written, they need to be refined for maintainability, readability, and to remove any bugs.

 Stable Modules
 ##############